andymsnz/ESP32CoffeePID/README.md

 - Explore multiple PID options/modes (fuzzy etc) for flexibility;
 - I may get inspired and design a PCB / 3D printed housing; to improve packaging (I have a 0.1v of a PCB, but it requires some revisions, keeping it under lock and key for now)

+Hardware packagine is definitely a reliability concern, it's in view; will need a v0.1 PCB and some better 3D printed encolosures at a minimum.

 **Bill of materials: (what i used for v1.0)**

 - ESP32 Devkit board (you'll need to SPI-bus, so having a large number of exposed GPIO pins is a good idea;